Worldwide Royal Mail Delivery

 The Ancient Near East, more untold than we thought.

-Silk from The East, by chance, a silkworm cocoon fell from a tree into Leizu's tea cup unwrapping the silk and strong but, soft thread.
+Silk from The East, by chance, a silkworm cocoon fell from a tree into Empress, XI Lingshi's tea cup unwrapping the silk and strong but, soft thread.

 Antioch : the beginning of Christianity.